 A coracle, or Dongi, is a plate-shaped basket made of reeds and bamboo.
 The bottom is strengthened with additional layers of hide, plastic and sometimes tar to ensure it is sturdy and waterproof.
 They normally take about 6-8 people and are used for crossing the river much like a ferry.
 It is however only intrepid travellers that cross the river for fun.

 Whatever you do don’t miss the sunset.
 Climb to a high point and watch the sun go down and enjoy the stunning skies.

-You should visit Hampi over over a few days to make the most of all it has to offer.
+You should take a couple of days to enjoy all of the sights that I have mentioned in this Hampi Travel Guide.
 You are transported back to a magical time of wealth, splendour and beauty.
 Once you’re there you can’t help but be enthralled by a forgotten world.

 Hampi is definitely worth the journey.
 It is like no other place I have been and if you have the opportunity to visit grab it with both hands.
-Hopefully you will find my Hampi travel guide will help you make the most of your visit.
+Hopefully, you will find this Hampi travel guide will help you make the most of your visit.

 If you enjoyed this post please PIN it!